-Visit the ACC Distance Learning website to learn more about SACS prerequisites for teaching a fully-online course and about tools available to all of our faculty to support delivery of econtent to their students to improve learning.
+Visit the Teaching Online at ACC to learn more about teaching a fully-online course and ACC Distance Learning Faculty Resources about tools available to all of our faculty to support delivery of content to their students to improve learning.

 ACC provides many tools and resources to aid in delivering your instructional content to students.
 These tools include:

 There are many more tools and resources available to you.
-To learn more or to ask a question about a specific type of support for which you are looking, contact your campus Instructional Design Specialist.
+To learn more or to ask a question about a specific type of support for which you are looking, contact your campus Instructional Designer.

 The tools found in Blackboard, are powerful success tools for students whether you are teaching online or face-to-face.
 While it will take an investment from you to leverage these tools by setting them up in advance, the payoff for properly implemented tools can be immense.
 Some popular tools that you can consider using in online and face-to-face settings include: